 8. Proof en Couche – 8:45 a.m. to 10:15 a.m. (appx.
 1.5 hours)

 Again, refer to the section near the beginning of this post on preparing a proofing surface for details on how to proof this dough.

 Use the “poke test” (when poked, the dough slowly fills back the indention) to determine when the dough is ready for the oven.
-This was approximately 1.5 hours for me at room temperature (~75°F to 78°F).
+For this dough, it was approximately 1.5 hours at room temperature (~76°F/24°C).

 Note that you'll have to preheat your oven at some point when your dough is proofing.

 9. Bake – Preheat oven at 9:15 a.m., Bake at 10:15 a.m.

 Preheat your oven for one hour at 450°F (230°C).

 One challenge with these baguettes is you'll likely have to bake these in two batches.
 If you have two racks each with a baking stone (or Baking Steel), you could utilize both surfaces and bake all six simultaneously.
 My method is to break the bake up into two sessions: in the first, three are loaded and baked.
 Then, the remaining three baguettes are left on the couche, folded up gently, and placed into the refrigerator until it’s time to start the second baking session.

 To start the first baking session, ready a pizza peel lined with parchment paper.
 I use one large piece to cover the entire peel, which is precisely the same width as my baking surface.

 Grab the right end of the couche and pull it out, so the piece of dough moves away from the rest.
 Then, using a dough transfer board (a smaller pizza peel or a small cutting board could also work), place the board to the inside of the baguette (the side closest the rest of the dough pieces).
 With the hand holding the couche, quickly flip the dough onto the peel by tugging up and slightly over the transfer board.
 The baguette should now be seam side down on the transfer board.